LSFE/info/example_3.md

 ### Standardized storage of satellite data

 <p align="justify">
 One of the main issues in sharing data and tools between researchers has to do with the way we store and use data.
-Often, each researcher has its data structure which makes it hard to apply re-apply a tool.
-As a consequence, adapting the work of someone else might be a bigger effort than writting our own functions leading to an unnecessary replication of work.
-To avoid this, we developed a series of tools to create a standized structure for satellite data and its corresponding metadata.
-Ideally, this function can be used in combination with <i>lsfeData()</i> (see <a href="https://github.com/LSFE/info/blob/master/example_3.md">here</a>).
+Often, each researcher has its own data structure which makes it hard to apply a tool from another.
+As a consequence, adapting the work of someone else might be a bigger effort than writting a new function leading to an unnecessary replication of work.
+To avoid this, we developed <i>storeSat()</i> which creates a standized structure for satellite data and its corresponding metadata.
 </p>

 <br>

 #### Data structure
 <p align="justify">
-The data for every satellite sensor stored through <i>LSFE</i> will have a comparable structure.
+The data for every satellite sensor stored through <i>LSFE</i> will have a comparable structure (Figure 1).
 As describe in the disgram below, the storage functions will create a folder for the sensor within which two folders will be created:

 * SR - Folder where the surface reflectance data will be stored.
 * infos - Folder where per-tile metadata for the downloaded acquisitions will be stored.